digboydig/EIRA-RiverPollutant/README.md

 # River Pollutant Dispersion Model (3D)

 An interactive **Streamlit-based scientific visualization tool** for simulating and exploring the **3D advection–dispersion of pollutants in a river channel**.
-Designed by Subodh Purohit for **educational, teaching, and demonstration purposes** in Environmental Engineering.
+Developed by Subodh Purohit for **educational, teaching, and demonstration purposes** in Environmental Engineering.

 ---